JeffB-14/mongodb/README.md

 docker-compose -d up
 ```

-wait for it to initialize completely, and visit http://localhost:8081
+Wait for it to initialize completely then go to http://localhost:8081